 IEC 61850-6 clause 7 states: “An IED which is claimed to implement a server/publisher or client/subscriber according to the IEC 61850 standard shall be accompanied by an ICD file, respectively by a tool capable of generating an ICD file, or a project specific IID file, respectively a tool capable of generating a project specific IID file for this IED, and shall be able to consume an SCD file or be accompanied by a tool which can consume the SCD file to configure the communication part of the IED from this SCD file, within the limits declared in the ICD file or the IID file produced previously by the IED tool”.

 The configuration file test cases are performed on both the ICD and IID as specified in clause 1.1 unless the test case explicitly specifies otherwise.
-In case the ICD and/or IID are generated by the IED tool it is not allowed to change these SCL files with external general purpose tools such as for example a general XML editor.
+In case the ICD and/or IID are generated by the IED tool it is not allowed to change these SCL files with external general-purpose tools such as for example a general XML editor.

 The configuration test cases are not applicable for test equipment (PIXIT As9)